 Surprisingly, appellate law is sparse in defining what provocation means.
-Therefore, expert opinion from an animal behavior expert about dog bite provocation is needed for interpretation and to assist the trier-of-fact in determining whether provocation by the plaintiff happened in any given instance.
+Therefore, expert opinion from aa dog bite expert is needed for interpretation and to assist the trier-of-fact in determining whether provocation by the plaintiff happened in any given instance.

-Animal behavior expert opinion in a pit bull mauling
+Dog behavior legal expert opinion in a pit bull mauling

 An overview of an expert report Dr. Polsky provided in a criminal manner is presented below.
 The case involved three pit bulls, which nearly killed the victim.
 The owner was charged with violating California Penal Code 399.

-The questions raised pertinent to animal behavior legal analysis:
+The questions raised pertinent to animal behavior expert analysis: